-Within our hot shops in Seattle and Berkeley, more than 80 glassblowers inspired by your stories, devote themselves to handcrafting each unique glassybaby, from sand to hand to heart.
-It looks like a dance with heat and light.
-Glassblowers step and dip, blow, spin, and roll the molten glass that will become a glassybaby.
-But when you watch a while, you notice how each glassblower plays a role in the dance.
+within our hot shop in seattle, our glassblowers devote themselves to handcrafting each unique glassybaby, from sand to hand to heart. it looks like a dance with heat and light. glassblowers step and dip, blow, spin, and roll the molten glass that will become a glassybaby. but when you watch a while, you notice how each glassblower plays a role in the dance.

-The vibrant color in every glassybaby comes from rods of concentrated colored glass called “color bars.”
-For every glassybaby there is a corresponding color bar and for each bar a specific amount is needed to create the proper density of color.
-The amount of color per glassybaby is called a “color drop.”
-Very early in the morning these bars are loaded into a mini oven to get pre-heated to a temp of 1010 degress or higher.
+the vibrant color in every glassybaby comes from rods of concentrated colored glass called “color bars.” for every glassybaby there is a corresponding color bar and for each bar a specific amount is needed to create the proper density of color. the amount of color per glassybaby is called a “color drop.” very early in the morning these bars are loaded into a mini oven to get pre-heated to a temp of 1010 degrees or higher.

-The final step is putting the superheated glassbaby into the annealing ovens, which bring the glassbaby down, slowly, slowly to room temperature.
+the final step is putting the superheated glassybaby into the annealing ovens, which bring the glassybaby down, slowly, slowly to room temperature.

 24 hours later, the glassybaby are as cool as they are beautiful, so they are born out of the oven and into the world.